phpredis/phpredis/README.markdown

 ### renameNx
 -----
-Same as rename, but will not replace a key if the destination already exists.
+_**Description**_: Same as rename, but will not replace a key if the destination already exists.
 This is the same behaviour as setNx.

 ### setTimeout, expire, pexpire
 -----
-Sets an expiration date (a timeout) on an item. pexpire requires a TTL in milliseconds.
+_**Description**_: Sets an expiration date (a timeout) on an item. pexpire requires a TTL in milliseconds.

 ##### *Parameters*
 *Key*: key.
 The key that will disappear.